xibosignage/xibo-manual/source/en/cms_api.md

 Authorization: Bearer <<access token>>
 ```

-`GET` and `POST` requests also accept the `access_token` in the query string/form parameters of the request.
-Access to
-the other verbs must be using a header.

 ### Client Information
 Applications connecting to the CMS API must do so using a `clientId` and `clientSecret` which are available from the
 Applications page.

 An application needs to be added to the CMS before an authorisation request can be processed.
+After adding an
+Application it can be granted access to two different types of credentials, called grant types.

 ### Grant Types
 The CMS supports two grant types: